Having a different title and h1 text using templating in 11ty

 There is absolutely nothing wrong with having the same title and h1 on a page as far as SEO goes and this is often the easiest to set up as you just repeat the frontmatter title as the h1.

 Yes it is potentially not optimal, as having differing titles and h1's can cover more ground.
-This still will not mean overnight success and stardom for most sites though.
+This still will not mean overnight success and stardom for most sites.
 It could tip the balance in your favour in some cases though.

 11ty templates title set up